-The revised undergraduate courses lead to the award of the BSc(Arch) pass degree, the BSc(Arch) degree with honours, and the BArch degree for which honours may be awarded based on performance throughout the course.
+These undergraduate courses lead to the award of the BSc(Arch) pass degree, the BSc(Arch) degree with honours, and the BArch degree for which honours may be awarded based on performance throughout the course.

 The subjects in these courses are offered on a semester-unit credit-point basis.
-Credit points generally correspond to class hours per week per semester, and it is expected that students take a program of 26 credit points per semester.
-The minimum time, and the credit points required to complete the revised degree courses offered by the School are as follows:
+Credit points generally correspond to class hours per week per semester, and it is expected that students

-time (semesters) Credit points
+Minumum time (semesters) Credit points

 BSc(Arch) pass degree 6 156

 BSc(Arch) degree with Honours 8 208

 BArch degree 10 240

 BSc(Arch) and BArch degrees 11 266

-Students commencing their studies in architecture enrol in the BSc(Arch)/BArch progrm (Course 3270) and undertake a mandatory program of study in the first two semesters.
+Students commencing their studies in architecture enrol in the BSc(Arch)/BArch program (Course 3270) and undertake a mandatory program of study in the first two semesters.
 Thereafter students may, with the approval of the Head of School, take subjects in the order best suited to their individual preferences, subject to prerequisite requirements and provided the subjects are being offered in the appropriate semester.
 On acquiring 130 credit points, and after the completion of at least five semesters of study, students proceeding to the award of the BArch degree transfer into the BArch program (Course 3280) and students proceeding to the award of the BSc(Arch) degree with Honours transfer into the BSc(Arch) program (Course 3290).